For Mentors: FAQs

 Often issues may present problems that a small amount of clarification or discussion can resolve.
 The issue should be taken to the Associate Dean for resolution.
 If problems are larger and resistant to such interventions, students may be assigned to other laboratories.

 What can be expected of me as a mentor?

 Mentoring students – particularly those without prior research experience – can be a demanding role.
 By the same token, the impact that an effective mentor can have on the subsequent career of a student can be profound.

 Before the program, all mentors are encouraged to define the project that a student will approach as early and precisely as possible, including the resources that this office can provide.
 Provide as much background and direction in advance as is possible.
-Students are most productive when associated with a well-defined project, are given the requisite knowledge/tools, and provided abundant opportunities for feedback and discussion.
+Students are most productive when they are associated with a well-defined project, given the requisite knowledge/tools, and provided abundant opportunities for feedback and discussion.

-Generally, students are unhappy when associated with a poorly defined project and that they feel unprepared to approach.
+Generally, students are unhappy when they are associated with a poorly defined project that they feel unprepared to approach.